kitten/2g/README.md

 ```

 Selectors match a session by PID, command, session directory, or working directory.
+`--filter` patterns are event-name prefixes matched on whole segments — `metro:bundling`
+matches `metro:bundling` and `metro:bundling:started`, but not `metro:bundling2` — and a
-`tap` and `export` replay retained history first. `--tail` appends live events; an event
+`*` matches anything, even across segments. `tap` and `export` replay retained history
+first. `--tail` appends live events; an event written in the instant `--tail` attaches
-written in the instant `--tail` attaches may appear twice at the seam.
+may appear twice at the seam.

 Open Chrome traces in [ui.perfetto.dev](https://ui.perfetto.dev) or via Chrome DevTools →
 Performance → "Load profile" (renders as a plain flame chart); `chrome://tracing` is